zoto96/RitaBot/_pages/common-issues.md

 ### Translation stops every 24 hours or so
 *Otherwise known as `embedvalue` error*

-* This occurs when you invited the bot to the Discord Server before it was online and the `embedvalue` is not saving correctly
+* This occurs when you invited the bot to the Discord Server before it was online and the `embedvalue` is not saving correctly.
   * Go to Discord and run these commands in order:
     * `!t settings dbfix`
     * `!t settings updatedb`